 The Bodhisatta was once a king.
-For many years his father and his sixteen thousands wives were unable to conceive a child.
+For many years his father and his sixteen thousand wives were unable to conceive a child.
 Eventually the loyal citizens, fearing that if there was no heir an outsider would conquer and destroy the kingdom, assembled at the palace door and demanded the king increase his efforts to have a son.
 The king agreed.
 First he sent out his royal dancers, both low-class and high, into the town hoping one of them would get pregnant, but none did.
-So the king declared by royal drum that he would send his chief queen out and many men gathered at the palace gate, hoping to be the one to take her home.
+So the king declared by royal drum that he would send his chief queen out, and many men gathered at the palace gate hoping to be the one to take her home.

 The Bodhisatta was so smart he educated himself rather than learn from teachers, and when he turned sixteen his father decided to give him the throne.
 His parents asked him what sort of woman he wanted to marry, but he knew no princess would marry someone as ugly as him – he was ugly as a result of an earlier life in which he got angry at his sister-in-law for giving a delicious cake made for him to a private Buddha (those who reach enlightenment on their own and do not teach the path to others) without asking – so he intended to renounce the world and become an ascetic after his parents died.
 The king was distressed by this news and insisted the Bodhisatta take a wife.
-Not wanting to upset his parents further the Bodhisatta schemed to avoid marriage in a way they would accept.
+Not wanting to upset his parents further, the Bodhisatta schemed to avoid marriage in a way they would accept.
 He made a gold sculpture of a woman beautiful beyond the power of tongue to tell and said when a princess who looked like this was found, he would marry her.

 His parents put the sculpture in a covered wagon and sent it out across India, telling their emissaries that if they found this woman they should give her parents the statue in exchange for her.
 They traveled long and far, visiting every royal city they passed.
 They’d park the wagon near a river and listen to all the people who saw it, waiting for someone to say it reminded them of so-and-so.
 One day a princess’s hunchbacked servant walked by the statue and thought it was actually her princess.
-Furious, she had snuck out of her room, the servant slapped the statue on the cheek and then burst out laughing at her mistake.
+Furious that she had snuck out of her room, the servant slapped the statue on the cheek and then burst out laughing at her mistake.
 The emissaries got the princess’s information and arranged a meeting with the king, who was thrilled at the chance for an alliance and gladly agreed to marry off his daughter.

-With his mother’s help, the Bodhisatta was able to see his queen in the light.
+With his mother’s help, the Bodhisatta was able to secretly see his queen in the light.
 The first time he posed as an elephant keeper while his mother showed her around the elephant stables.
 As a prank, the Bodhisatta threw a lump of elephant dung onto his queen’s back.
 She was enraged and said she would have the king cut off his hand, but the queen-mother calmed her down.
 Another time he dressed as a groom in the horse-stable and there he playfully threw horse dung at her.

 Later the queen asked the queen-mother to allow her to see her husband in the day just one time.
 So she arranged a solemn procession through the city with the Bodhisatta riding on his elephant behind his handsome brother and she lied to the queen that the brother was the king and the ugly man was a mahout.
 At first the queen was pleased to know she had a husband worthy of her beauty, but then the Bodhisatta started waving wildly at her and she wondered if he might actually be the king because it’s improper to allow such a repulsive and ill-mannered creature to sit with the king.
 This would explain why she wasn’t allowed to see him.
 To check, she sent her hunchbacked servant to see who got down off the elephant first, knowing this person was the real king.
 After the Bodhisatta got down he saw his queen’s servant and ordered her to keep his secret, so she lied and said the brother stepped down first.